tvanreenen/obsidian-qdrant-sync/README.md

 - **Customizable:** All parameters (API keys, batch sizes, chunking, etc.) are configurable via the plugin settings tab.
 - **Manual Commands:**
   - Reindex the entire vault
-  - Index the active note
+  - Reindex the active note

----

 ## Why Use a Vector Store?

 Having your notes continuously indexed in a vector store like Qdrant means you can plug your knowledge base into a wide range of AI and search tools—semantic search, chatbots, retrieval-augmented generation (RAG), and more.
 Your vector store is always up to date as you work, unlocking powerful integrations and workflows across your toolchain.

----

 ## Unique ID Handling

 Each note must have a unique ID in its frontmatter (e.g., `uuid`).
+This allows the plugin to query for and perform operations on notes that end up chunked into multiple vectors.

 **Tip:** For automatic and robust unique ID management, use my companion plugin:
 👉 [Obsidian Unique Identifiers](https://github.com/tvanreenen/obsidian-unique-identifiers)
 This plugin supports UUID, CUID, NanoID, ULID, and KSUID, and can bulk backfill or refresh IDs across your vault.
-It ensures every note is uniquely referenced for advanced workflows, integrations, and data management.

 Example frontmatter:
 ```markdown